friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 ## Analysis of Using Exceptions

-Where the prototype incorrectly handled failures, this new refactor is correct, but our code exploded: it's over twice the size of the prototype.
+Where the prototype incorrectly handled failures, this new refactor is correct, but our code exploded: It's over twice the size of the prototype.
 This might not sound like a huge problem, but bear in mind that in a production environment, every line of code is an ongoing maintenance burden, so it really pays in the long run to keep your code clean.

 In addition to being verbose, the helper methods are somewhat unusable except in this context, because in order to reuse them, one must anticipate that they will throw and catch appropriately.
 For example, while we've been extra careful and made sure that our call site, `handlePost`, catches everything that might get thrown, we might anticipate a team member extending this API to handle GET and DELETE requests.
 They'd probably want to reuse some our helper methods, but they'll have to anticipate these throws, and they'll get no help from the compiler when they do.